-Regular readers of our monthly newsletter will be aware that in the past four months, Julianne and I have presented or joined panels at a large and varied number of events on getting back to work after a long career break.
+Regular readers of our monthly newsletter will be aware that, Julianne and I have presented or joined panels at a large and varied number of events on getting back to work after a long career break.
 At one of these, a CFA Women's Network panel, I was asked for ideas on how to build confidence, a very natural question.
 In my coaching work, this is often an area where returners wish to focus and I have also run dedicated workshops and written advice columns about it many times.
 As I have so much to say on this topic, I initially wondered how I could do it justice in a short answer.
 Ultimately I responded simply with a single effective method for improving confidence ... just get on and do stuff!

 I can illustrate this idea best with my own experience of speaking at all these events in the past months.
 I've always believed that public speaking doesn't come naturally to me and so I haven't actively sought speaking and presenting opportunities.
 In fact, prior to 2015, I've given maybe 6 or 7 public presentations in total through my whole career.
 However, since the profile that we have generated for Women Returners has led to multiple speaking invitations, I've had plenty of chances to gain experience.